SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 > **Important:**
->  The procedure assumes the following:>  The procedure must be completed by a user that has **Site Owner** permissions.>  The workflow must already be published to the SharePoint Server 2013 site.
+>  The procedure assumes the following:>  The procedure must be completed by a user that has **Site Owner** permissions.>  The workflow must already be published to the SharePoint site.